freitasgouvea/solidity-expert-bootcamp/11-Audit/DogCoinGame.md

 4) The `addWinner` function does not validate the address of the player.
 This means that an attacker could call the `addWinner` function with a malicious address, which could then be used to steal funds from the contract.

 5) The `addWinner` function permits the same address to be added multiple times.
-This means that an caller could add multiple times addrresses to the contract and take advantage of this.
+This means that an caller could add multiple times addresses to the contract and take advantage of this.

 6) The `payout` function is intended to distribute rewards to winners when the contract balance reaches 100 ETH.
 But if the contract balance is more than 100 ETH, the payout function will not distribute any rewards and the funds will be locked in the contract.